Bpifrance

 Grant in 2022

-Diaccurate is a biotechnology company based in Paris, France, that focuses on researching and developing treatments for various diseases, including HIV infection and several types of cancer.
-Founded in 2012, the company targets conditions such as endocrine-resistant metastatic breast tumors, glioblastoma, and refractory acute myeloid leukemia.
-Diaccurate is dedicated to exploring innovative therapeutic approaches in oncology, aiming to provide effective solutions for patients facing these challenging and often incurable diseases.
+Diaccurate is a biotechnology company based in Paris, France, founded in 2012.
+The company focuses on researching and developing innovative treatments for various medical conditions, including HIV infection, endocrine-resistant metastatic breast tumors, glioblastoma, and refractory acute myeloid leukemia.
+Diaccurate is dedicated to exploring new frontiers in oncology to create novel therapeutic approaches aimed at combating difficult-to-treat cancers and improving patient outcomes.

 Depixus